2021 Advocacy Priorities

 Be a catalyst for life enhancing research breakthroughs

 Increase funding for autism research at federal agencies, including the National Institutes of Health, Centers for Disease Control and Prevention, the Health Resources and Services Administration and the U.S. Department of Education.

-Ensure that individuals with autism have access to the healthcare they need, irrespective of whether a private payer or a public payer such as Medicaid pays for their healthcare costs.
+Ensure that autistic individuals have access to the healthcare they need, irrespective of whether a private payer or a public payer such as Medicaid pays for their healthcare costs.

-Increase access to home and community-based services (HCBS) for individuals and increase HCBS capacity to provide meaningful services for people with autism and their families.
+Increase access to home and community-based services (HCBS) and increase HCBS capacity to provide services for people with autism and their families.

 Expand support for resources and practices that keep our community safe, including Kevin and Avonte’s Law, federal legislation aimed at protecting children with autism or other developmental disabilities who may wander or bolt from safety.